Skip to content

 A path is a sequence of straight line segments and/or Bezier curves.
 A path may be filled and/or stroked.
 A path may have attached arrow to beginning and/or end.

-from nelsie import Path, Stroke
+from nelsie import Path, Stroke, Point

 @deck.slide()